molikto/mlang/README.md

 under major renovation.

+* how to restrict properly? ─ especially closure
+    * add "support" to local references
 * change how restricted context implemented
-* how to restrict properly? ─ especially closure
 * don't use type directed conversion checking anymore, should lambda be headless?
+* re-implement new coe/hcom
-* new local reference class
+* re-implement new glue/unglue
-    * add "support" to local references
 * new global reference class
     * implement new up
-* re-implement new coe/hcom
-* re-implement new glue/unglue

 ---------------